32nd Infantry Division (United States): Transport to New Guinea

 General Douglas MacArthur had repeatedly requested Washington, D.C. to send him additional troops with which to initiate an offensive campaign and had been pointedly told he would have to make do with the troops on hand.
-MacArthur had decided as soon as he had reached Australia that the key to its defense lay not on the mainland but in New Guinea.
-On 13 September 1942 he ordered parts of the 32nd Division to Papua New Guinea even though they had less than two months of training.
-This would become part of the opening ground offensive against Japanese troops in the Southwest Pacific Area, and MacArthur expected the Americans to quickly and easily advance on and capture the Japanese forward base at Buna.
+MacArthur had decided as soon as he had reached Australia that the key to its defense lay not on the Australian mainland but in New Guinea.
 The U.S. Army typically required divisions to train as a unit for a full year before entering combat.
 The 32nd had arrived in Australia in April 1942, spent several weeks building its first camp, was transported to a new camp in July, and nearly one third of its troops had been in boot camp only five months previously.
 Nonetheless U.S. officers decided it was the most combat-ready unit in Australia.

+Even though the division had less than two months of jungle warfare training, MacArthur ordered parts of the 32nd Division to Papua New Guinea on 13 September 1942.
+Because the situation was critical and time was short, 5th Air Force commander General George Kenney suggested that he could transport the first regiment by air.
+This had never been attempted before, so Company E, 126th IR, was used to test the concept.
+At dawn on 15 September 1942, the unit was flown 1000 mi from Amberly Field in Brisbane to Port Moresby.
+The remainder of the 126th IR boarded ships for Port Moresby beginning on 18 September from Brisbane.
+The 128th IR was from Townsville, Australia to Port Moresby on the same day.
+These units would become part of the opening ground offensive against Japanese troops in the Southwest Pacific Area, and MacArthur expected the Americans to quickly and easily advance on and capture the Japanese forward base at Buna.